Choosing the Right Trading Time Frames For Your Day Trading Strategy

 In the chart below, you can see an example of two trading time frames and how different they present the asset’s price action.

-In this case, it’s Apple stock, and you can see that the daily (D1) chart on the left shows a steady upward (bullish) trend across multiple months.
+In this case, it’s Apple stock (NASDAQ: AAPL) , and you can see that the daily (D1) chart on the left shows a steady upward (bullish) trend across multiple months.
 Alternatively, if you zoom in on a 5 minute (M5) chart, the stock is moving sideways—with minimal opportunity for a scalper.

-On that note, the shorter the trading time frame, the more essential it is that you have direct market access.
+On that note, the shorter your trading time frames are, the more essential it is that you have direct market access.
 If your trades are delayed by a few seconds, the results could be disastrous.

-Depending on the type of short-term trader you are, you will have to use different trading time frames.
+Depending on the trading approach, you will have to use different trading time frames.

 Time Frames for Scalpers